newtonhaven/newtonhaven/README.md

 <h3 align="left">About me:</h3>

-  __Hello There!__  ~~'General Ken...'~~ I'm Sami Aktuğ, a __Software Engineer__ always excited to dive into new technologies and keep up with the latest trends.
+  __Hello There!__  ~~'General Ken...'~~ I'm Sami, a __Software Engineer__ always excited to dive into new technologies and keep up with the latest trends.
 Learning and trying new things is a huge passion of mine, and I'm constantly looking for ways to improve my skills.

 -  <h3>Personal Website: <a href="https://samiaktug.dev">samiaktug.dev</a></h3>